-Here are eight tips for making sure your I-9 policies run smoothly, compiled with the help of Mona Movafaghi, an immigration attorney with New Hampshire-based Wiggin & Nourie P.A.
+Here are eight tips for making sure your I-9 policies run smoothly, compiled with the help of Mona Movafaghi, an immigration attorney.

 Have a reminder system in place so that when an employee’s visa is due to expire, you make sure you inspect the replacement document with the new date, which shows they can continue to work.
 Also, at that time, make sure you fill out Section 3 of their I-9 form, which calls for updates.
 If you need to verify it a third time, you can do it on a new form, but don’t throw out the original form.
 Simply attach the two.

 To copy documents or not?

 Lawyers are split on whether to copy employees’ employment verification documents, but Movafaghi leans toward it.
 Some say that when you make copies, you could land yourself in trouble if the documents could be interpreted as fake.

 However, “in my opinion, it’s a good idea to copy the document,” she says, because it shows good faith, and it proves that you were shown the document.